ritamak/stress-ball/README.md

 STRESS BALL has a very minimalistic layout.
 It is for every one, but it is design for an older audience or young children.

 ## MVP
-- Game screen with a ball moving to random places
+- Game screen with a ball moving to random places,
-- Background alternating between two colors to make a more stressful environment for the user.
+- Background alternating between two colors to make a more stressful environment for the user,
-- Game over screen if the user fails to click inside the white ball.
+- Game over screen if the user fails to click inside the white ball,
 - Restart button

 ## Backlog
-- Splash screen with the game introduction.
+- Splash screen with the game introduction,
-- Increasing dificulty in the game
+- Increasing dificulty in the game,
-- Count of the number of time he user clicks in the white ball.
+- Count of the number of time he user clicks in the white ball,
-- timer to track the minutes/seconds of the game.
+- timer to track the minutes/seconds of the game,
-- Add a black ball in the last level
+- Add a black ball in the last level,
-- last scores of the user, if the user plays more than one time.
+- last scores of the user, if the user plays more than one time

 ## Data structure
-- scipt.js

-- game.js

-- chronometer.js
+###scipt.js
+- script - build the dom,
+- script - change the cursor,
+- script - draw canvas,
+- script - build canvas splash screen,
+- scirpt - addEventListener (load),
+- script - build canvas game screen

+###game.js
+- game - addEventListener (start button),
+- game - Class Circle,
+- game - initialize ball,
+- game - draw ball,
+- game - function level,
+- game - function ballMoving,
+- game - function blackBallMoving,
+- game - function start,
+- game - function setColor,
+- game - function gameOver,
+- game - addEventListener (mouse),
+- game - addEventListener (restart button),

+###chronometer.js
+- chrono - class Chronometer,
+- chrono - DOM for Chronometer,
+- chrono - function printTime,
+- chrono - function printMinutes,
+- chrono - function printSeconds,
+- chrono - function printMilliseconds,

 ## States y States Transitions
-- splashScreen
+- splashScreen,
-- gameScreen
+- gameScreen,
 - gameOverScreen

 ## Task
-- script - build the dom
-- script - change the cursor
-- script - draw canvas
-- script - build canvas splash screen
+- build canvas splash screen,
-- scirpt - addEventListener (load)
+- build input for user name,
+- event listener for the start button,
-- script - build canvas game screen
+- build canvas game screen,

-- game - addEventListener (start button)
-- game - Class Circle
-- game - initialize ball
-- game - draw ball
+- draw a white ball,
-- game - function level
-- game - function ballMoving
-- game - function blackBallMoving
-- game - function start
+- function for moving the ball to random places,
-- game - function setColor
+- count game time,
-- game - function gameOver
+- function to increase level,
-- game - addEventListener (mouse)
+. draw a black ball ,
+- event listener for the mouse click inside/outside the ball,
-- game - addEventListener (restart button)
+- build canvas game over screen,

-- chrono - class Chronometer
+- count user scores,
-- chrono - DOM for Chronometer
+- event listener for the restart button
-- chrono - function printTime
-- chrono - function printMinutes
-- chrono - function printSeconds
-- chrono - function printMilliseconds

 ### Slides
 [Link Slides.com](https://docs.google.com/presentation/d/1MrisE8_VyAAF-cb3-Y77vcnR_C_IVTVnGCS6jEMZbpk/edit?usp=sharing)